Study in Australia: Schools, TAFE & University Pathways

 3. Submit applications

-Apply directly or through state enrolment portals.
-International students may also need a Confirmation of Enrolment (CoE).
+Apply directly or via state enrolment portals.
+International students typically require a Confirmation of Enrolment (CoE).

 Pathway Domestic students International students Key funding options